I cannot describe how heartbreaking I feel when I read comments on Divorced Girl Smiling like this one, that unveil the brutal pain of divorce:

 7. You have the potential for romantic love if you ever want it again.

 Here’s the thing.
-On those days when you’re lying there and struggling for a reason to get out of bed, remember that if you don’t get out of bed, nothing will change.
+On those days when the pain of divorce just gets to be too much and you’re lying there and struggling for a reason to get out of bed, remember that if you don’t get out of bed, nothing will change.
 But if you do get out of bed, something good might happen today.
 Something positive will for sure happen, even if it’s something as simple as a delicious cup of coffee and a really pretty sunrise.

 God loves you, your family and friends love you, but do you love you?
 Please love you.
 You deserve to love yourself and treat yourself with kindness and compassion.
 You will get through this painful time and life will get better.
 It takes three things: faith, patience and self-love.